codazoda/notes/InterviewOutline.md

 	- Given an array of 5 words, sort it by longest word

+- Testing

+	- What testing frameworks have you used?

+	- What is the difference between a functional and a unit test?

 - Javascript

 	- What is the difference between a variable that is null or undefined?